-As a business we’ve adapted well to this new way of working and the team continues to be incredibly busy – so much so that our media partners tell us we are booking more space than any other DR agency out there.
+As a business we’ve adapted well to working remotely and the team continues to be incredibly busy – so much so that our media partners tell us we are booking more space than any other DR agency out there.

 It’s not all been plain sailing of course; IT can be frustrating and communicating remotely is never as easy as firing a quick question across the office.
 We’ve had to come up with solutions to the raft of problems that lockdown has created to ensure we maintain and deliver the range – and high standard – of services our clients are used to.